MyNextID/git-id/README.md

 3. **Perform Verification**
    - Verify that the public key verifies the cryptographic proof

-Successful verification demonstrates that the user controlled the GitHub account at the time of publishing the public key and didn't revoke or replace it and the associated private key at the time of cryptographic proof generation.
+Successful verification confirms that the user controlled the GitHub account when the public key was published and had not revoked or replaced either the public key or its associated private key at the time the cryptographic proof was generated.

 ## Security Considerations